UlieS/Pipeline/README.md

 Part 1:

 1. I implemented unittests to check for the expected output of the given functions.
 For parse_dicom and parse_contour I wrote independant testcases while I could only verify the polygon_to_mask function as part of the wrapper generate_input_target_arrays().
 I also tested the validity of some masks by visualizing them in a matplotlib plot.
 It seemed to make sense, as I expected an inner contour to be a filled round shape, which differs in size across the slices.
-An example plot can be viewed in the data folder.
+Some example plots to quickly scan through can be viewed in the plots folder.

 2. In the intial code there was an import of 'dicom' which I assumed to be referring to the pydicom module.
 In the first function there was no check for potentially missing input files, so I added a try and except block.
 Additionally, I added more functions to wrap the given ones and map dicoms with their respective contour files.